 Coyoacan was once the home of explorer Hernan Cortes, poet Octavio Paz, and iconic painter Frida Kahlo.
 Especially relevant, Coyoacan features colorful buildings and charming cobblestoned streets.
 Even more, a visit has to include a stop at the Frida Kahlo museum, which is the blue house in which she lived most of her life.

 Additionally in the south, Xochimilco was a pre-Hispanic floating city that has evolved today into one of the top Mexico City tourist attractions.
-It is famous for its canal system that you can explore on gondola-like “trajinera” boats.
+In addition, it is famous for its canal system that you can explore on gondola-like “trajinera” boats.
 It has a vibrant, party-like atmosphere, something to be savored.

 Before you head out of the city limits, take the time to check out the main campus of the National Autonomous University of Mexico.
 While you admire the iconic murals and architecture of this impressive institution, you can learn about its place in Mexico’s history.